Your 3 Pricing Strategy Choices: Grow, Skim, or Follow

 Constraints on Pricing Strategy

 - Your price makes a statement about your brand.
-You cannot claim a premium brand and pursue a penetration pricing strategy.
+You cannot claim a premium brand and pursue a grow pricing strategy.
 And a discount brand cannot pursue a skimming strategy.

 - Market Following strategies are the most difficult to execute.
 You have to be in close touch with the market, be able to change prices quickly, and be able to communicate the logic of the price change, and why the price change is in the customer’s interest.
 That’s not easy.
 Only adopt a Market Following strategy if there is so much volatility in the market that any other strategy would rapidly leave you with pricing that did not make sense.